sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 #### Forecast

 For the electricity consuming devices you also need the forecasted power.
 You can enable this by adding the configuration item 'Include time series forecast'.
-This service will take a weighted moving average, based on your preferences: the 'Repeat period': day -or- week, the 'Period range (1-7)': the number of historical periods of the selected 'Repeat period', and 'Weight': equal, or exponential.
-When you select 'Repeat period = day' and 'Period range (number of periods) = 7', and 'Weight = exponential', the forecast service will take into account the historical attribute values at the same time for the previous 7 days and weigh them exponentially. (see [specification](https://github.com/openremote/openremote/issues/526))
+This service will take an exponential weighted moving average, based on your preferences: the 'Repeat period': day -or- week, the 'Period range (1-7)': and the number of historical periods of the selected 'Repeat period'.
+When you select 'Repeat period = day' and 'Period range (number of periods) = 7', the forecast service will take into account the historical attribute values at the same time for the previous 7 days and weigh them exponentially. (see [specification](https://github.com/openremote/openremote/issues/526))

 ## Electricity Battery
-main attributes

-#### Agents
-eg. simulator

-#### Forecast
-simulator
+One of the devices the optimisation can actively control is a static battery.
+You can add an 'Electricity Battery Asset', and agin link it up with an API of your battery system using any of the existing [Agent Protocol options](https://github.com/openremote/openremote/wiki/User-Guide%3A-Agent-Overview).
+To make the optimisation work, you will need to link at least the following attributes:
+* Energy level
+* Power
+* Power setpoint

+If you don't have a battery but want to simulate it and see what you can achieve in terms of financial or carbon savings, you can use the 'Storage Simulator Agent'.
+In this tutorial we use that option.
+So add the 'Storage Simulator Agent' first.
+Than add the configuration item 'Agent link' and link to the 'Storage Simulator Agent', for six attributes:

+* Energy level
+* Energy level percentage
+* Power
+* Power setpoint
+* Energy import total
+* Energy export total

+In both cases turn on the attributes 'Supports import' and 'Supports' export.
+This is an indication for the optimisation that it's allowed to control the power setpoint, both for charging and discharging.

 ## Electricity Charger
 main attributes: powerMax, energyImportTotal